4 months in the Texas Advanced Computing Center (TACC) at the University of Texas at Austin

 *Specific dates should be confirmed in this link.

-The UT Austin Portugal Program offers an intensive Advanced Computing Training Program in which individuals holding a Master’s or Doctoral degree and who are affiliated with Portuguese Higher Education Institutions, their institutes and R&D units can spend 4 months in the Texas Advanced Computing Center (TACC) at the University of Texas at Austin, to apply and develop their skills, leveraging one of the world's most comprehensive and powerful computing facilities for the digital modeling and simulation, data management, processing and visualization.
+The UT Austin Portugal Program offers an intensive Advanced Computing Training Program in which individuals holding a Master’s or Doctoral degree and have a solid background in ICT, can spend 4 months in the Texas Advanced Computing Center (TACC) at the University of Texas at Austin, to apply and develop their skills, leveraging one of the world's most comprehensive and powerful computing facilities for the digital modeling and simulation, data management, processing and visualization.

 The main goal of the program is to train scientists to fully exploit high-performance computing technologies and services to accelerate the tasks of digital modeling and simulation, big data processing and visualization applied to any scientific domains.